Blue Crab Task Force Focuses on Sustainability

 Revered for their delicate, sweet flavor and cooking versatility, delectable Louisiana blue crabs have become a standard of fine dining and backyard boils alike.
 Louisiana blue crab account for a quarter of all crabs harvested in the United States.
 In late spring and early summer, seafood lovers have the added pleasure of the availability of soft shell crab —Louisiana blue crab that have outgrown and shed their hard shell.

 LOUISIANA BLUE CRAB INDUSTRY

 Blue crabs are harvested in traps year-round, but May through October is the height of the season.
 Since the 1800s, Louisiana has supported a thriving commercial seafood industry in which the catching and selling of crabs has supported the livelihood of many families and communities.
 The Louisiana commercial crabbing industry is an important part of the state’s seafood economy.
-More than 25 percent of all blue crabs harvested in the United States come from Louisiana waters, and the crabbing industry generates more than 3,000 jobs and almost $300 per year.
+More than 25 percent of all blue crabs harvested in the United States come from Louisiana waters, and the crabbing industry generates more than 3,000 jobs and almost $300 million per year.

 COMMERCIAL CRABBING REGULATIONS